 If you need to change scopes after a token(s) have already been granted, you'll need to regenerate those token(s) to be able to access the functionality / endpoints for the new scopes.
 This check is to prevent apps from declaring weak scopes and changing them after an app is connected.
 This applies to both your personal token, and tokens granted to you by other Drift accounts for public apps, so we recommend being deliberate when choosing your scopes.

-Under the Publish section, install your App to your Drift account.
+Under the Activate Your App section, install your App to your Drift account.
 This will generate a special non-expiring access token (click the "Install App to Drift" button to reveal).
 You can now authenticate your requests by including the header

 Authorization: Bearer YOUR_TOKEN